35C4n0r/CloudSEK/README.md

 - **Post Creation**: Users can create text-based posts.
 - **Commenting System**: Users can comment on posts.
 Each post can have multiple comments, and a comment can have child comments.
-- **Rich Text Support**: Optional rich text support in comments (e.g., bold, italics, hyperlinks) is included as a bonus feature.

 ## Tech Stack